K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 # type a character.
 The character code should be pushed to the stack.
 ```

 ## putChar
-In this level we implement another easy function.
-Using this function we can send inputs to a typewriter.
-We just have to get the argument value we want to send, and store it on the typewriter input address.
+In this level, we implement another easy function.
+Using this function, we can send inputs to a typewriter.
+We just have to get the argument value we want to send and store it at the typewriter input address.
 ```
 function putChar 0
     push.argument 0